AllanClark/Rcppocc/README.md

-Rcppocc is a package that can be used to fit single-season Bayesian occupancy models as well as a restricted spatial regression occupancy model.
+Rcppocc is a package that can be used to fit single-season Bayesian occupancy models as well as a restricted spatial regression (RSRS) occupancy model.
 It is assumed that the regression effects are modelled using logit link functions.

 The following package can be installed as follows: